-Los Angeles utilizes the LA County Coordinated Entry System (CES) to serve all individuals and households experiencing homelessness.
+Los Angeles utilizes the County CES to serve all individuals and households experiencing homelessness.
 CES provides a no wrong door approach, universal assessment, clear points of access, and a more streamlined system.
 Individuals and households are connected to resources based on needs, eligibility, and prioritization.

-The development, implementation, and operation of CES is intended to remove the institutional barriers that often hinder persons experiencing homelessness from becoming stabilized in housing.
+The development, implementation, and operation of CES is intended to remove the institutional barriers that often hinder PEH from becoming stabilized in housing.
 Through the community-based approach offered by CES, homeless individuals, families with children, and youth no longer have to travel from program to program retelling the history of their homeless experience to find a program that will meet their needs.
 The screening, standardized assessment, and connection to appropriate services and housing facilitated by CES avoids duplication of effort and decreases the length of time in accessing services.
 All these efforts are intended to decrease the length of time it takes an individual or family to return to housing.
-LAHSA continues to refine system processes to increase system efficiencies.
+LAHSA is constantly adapting and iterating on CES processes to increase system efficiency.

-At the beginning of 2020, LAHSA launched and implemented Housing Central Command (HCC), a new initiative to revamp how city, county and federal agencies work together and increase the speed and effectiveness with which the system helps people experiencing homelessness move into supportive housing.
-HCC establishes unprecedented real-time awareness of LA's permanent supportive housing (PSH) portfolio across all jurisdictions and funding streams, including how many units are available, which are vacant, and how quickly the thousands of case managers, providers and partners are moving people into them.
-HCC is based on a crisis response model developed by the U.S. Department of Housing and Urban Development to rehouse people after natural disasters.
+At the beginning of 2020, LAHSA launched and implemented the Housing Central Command (HCC), a new initiative to revamp how various government agencies work together to increase the speed and effectiveness with which the system helps PEH move into supportive housing.
+HCC establishes unprecedented real-time awareness of LA's PSH portfolio across all jurisdictions and funding streams, including how many units are available, which are vacant, and how quickly the thousands of case managers, providers, and partners are moving people into them.
+HCC is based on a crisis response model developed by HUD to rehouse people after natural disasters.

-HCC partners include the LA County Department of Health Services, the LA County Department of Mental Health, Housing Authority for the City of Los Angeles (HACLA), Los Angeles County Development Authority (LACDA), Veterans Affairs, Department of Public Social Services (DPSS), and the LA Housing and Community Investment Department (HCID).
-HCC will ensure CES is tracking all people experiencing homelessness from assessment to housing, create an efficient supportive housing inventory system that quickly matches people experiencing homelessness to housing, and ensure that LAHSA and its partners are working collaboratively.
+HCC partners include DHS, DMH, Housing Authority for the City of Los Angeles (HACLA), the LACDA, Veterans Affairs, DPSS, and the LA Housing and Community Investment Department (HCID).
+HCC will ensure CES is tracking all PEH from assessment to housing, creating an efficient supportive housing inventory system that quickly matches PEH to housing, and ensure that LAHSA and its partners are working collaboratively.

-HCC priorities include, but are not limited to, PSH inventory reconciliation, the development of a universal housing application, data integration across key stakeholders, streamline document readiness service providers, and development of a centralized inventory management team.
+HCC priorities include, but are not limited to, PSH inventory reconciliation, implementation of a universal housing application, data integration across key stakeholders, streamline document readiness service providers, and the formation of a centralized inventory management team.

-LAHSA is also working to streamline utilization of PSH resources through new processes of connecting people experiencing homelessness (PEH) to these resources and actively managing the lease-up process for new buildings.
+LAHSA is also working to streamline utilization of PSH resources through new processes of connecting PEH to these resources and actively managing the lease-up process for new buildings.
 This process includes lease-up events to support many people through a process at the same time.

 Capacity building will occur by assisting agencies to meet the growing demands required of them to move households quickly and effectively into permanent housing.
 To accomplish this, LAHSA's Training and Professional Development team focuses on developing training and technical assistance opportunities for CES participating agencies.
-Within this team, the Training and Instructional Design unit manages the Centralized Training Academy, a hub for training opportunities, to ensure all case managers within the CoC are appropriately trained and informed on critical elements, such as trauma-informed care and motivational interviewing.
+Within this team, the Training and Instructional Design Unit manages the Centralized Training Academy, a hub for training opportunities, to ensure all case managers within the

+Continuum of Care (CoC) are appropriately trained and informed on critical elements, such as traumainformed care and motivational interviewing.

-To shorten the length of time individuals and families remain homeless, LAHSA incorporated problem-solving funding across all interventions and at mainstream services sites, increased funding for housing navigation services to assist high needs individuals with the housing application process, increased the local property owner incentive program to help people quickly obtain housing units, and supported the implementation of programs to increase the supply of permanent housing.
+To shorten the length of time individuals and families remain homeless, LAHSA incorporated problemsolving funding across all interventions and at mainstream services sites, increased funding for housing navigation services to assist high needs individuals with the housing application process, increased the local property owner incentive program to help people quickly obtain housing units, and supported the implementation of programs to increase the supply of permanent housing.